-Biking, Hiking and Horseback Riding Trail in Golden, CO
+Biking, Hiking and Horseback Riding in White Ranch Park

 There are two parking areas and trailheads at White Ranch Park- the East Trailhead at West 56th Avenue and the West Trailhead at Belcher Hill Road.
 Let us navigate the trail from the West Trailhead and through a series of connected trails starting with Rawhide Trail.